maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 = 3.1.6 =
 * FIXED: [removed warning](https://github.com/Dudo1985/Yet-Another-Stars-Rating/commit/f360dbcd0324483341ffca6ea9bf95b75043673f) returned if PHP 8.1 is used when another rating plugin is imported forst the first time
 * TWEAKED: class YasrDatabaseRatings has now been renamed YasrDB
-* TWEAKED: all the methods in classes YasrRankingData and YasrMultiSetData has been moved into YasrDB
+* TWEAKED: all the methods in classes YasrRankingData and YasrMultiSetData has been moved into YasrDB, files YasrRankingData.php and YasrMultiSetData.php have been deleted
+* TWEAKED: function yasr_get_itemType has been moved into YasrDB, file yasr-includes-db-functions.php has been deleted

 = 3.1.5 =
 * FIXED: in the editor page, fixed js null error if YASR metabox is not rendered